ShimmyShaman/godot-mariadb/README.md

 Returns the String used in the query, this was implemented to troublehsoot characterset issues.

 **Get the last query statement converted to uint8_t**
-var pba : PoolByteArray = db.get_last_query_converted()
+var pba : PackedByteArray = db.get_last_query_converted()
-Returns the vector<uint8_t> as PoolByteArray used in the query just before transmitting to the server, this was implemented to troublehsoot characterset issues.
+Returns the vector<uint8_t> as PackedByteArray used in the query just before transmitting to the server, this was implemented to troublehsoot characterset issues.

 **Get the stream send to the DB server**
-var pba : PoolByteArray = db.get_last_transmitted()
+var pba : PackedByteArray = db.get_last_transmitted()
 Returns the vector<uint8_t> send to the server, this includes the protocol header.

 **Get the stream received from the DB server response**
-var pba : PoolByteArray = db.get_last_response()
+var pba : PackedByteArray = db.get_last_response()
 Returns the vector<uint8_t> recieved from the server.

 #### Updates